Known risk factors related to OA

 - If you hear popping or crackling in your knee.

 As OA progresses, it worsens with time, and unfortunately, there is no cure.
-Treatment can slow the progression of OA to help decrease friction in the joint, as well as relieving pain.
+Treatment can slow the progression of OA to help decrease friction in the joint, as well as relieve pain.
 If you are enduring consistent pain, schedule an appointment with us right away.
 Make the decision today to get relief from joint pain.